adivakaruni/covid19/index.md

 How does a pandemic spread across geographic regions?
-I apply spatial diffusion SIR models to show how travelers might contribute to spreading a pandemic very quickly over a large population.
+I apply spatial diffusion SIR models to show how air travel might contribute to the rapid spread of a pandemic over a large population.
 Simulations shown here demonstrate how flight connections between US cities have contributed to the spread of Coronavirus (formally referred to as COVID-19).

 More detailed description and analysis to follow shortly.